 - DATE value must be a dash(-) separated and in the form YYYY-MM-DD (year-month-day).

-Fortunately, default date format in Postgres is same, YYYY-MM-DD.So if you are simply selecting date columns it should be the incorrect format.
+Fortunately, the default date format in Postgres is the same, YYYY-MM-DD.So if you are simply selecting date columns it should be the incorrect format.
 In the case of date is stored as a string in the table for any reason, it can be converted while selecting data.